CRREL-GOSRT/CRREL-GOSRT/README.txt

 Publications

-* Letcher et al., 2021: A generalized photon-tracking approach to simulate spectral snow albedo and transmissivity using X-ray microtomography and geometric optics, The Cryosphere
+* Letcher et al., 2022: A generalized photon-tracking approach to simulate spectral snow albedo and transmissivity using X-ray microtomography and geometric optics, The Cryosphere | accepted

 * Parno et al., 2021: A Blended Approach Toward Simulating Spectral Snow Reflectivity and Transmissivity Using Monte Carlo Photon-Tracking and